dwj26/dwj26.github.io/placestoeatanddrink/_posts/2018-02-10-where-to-go-for-pancakes-in-cambridge.md

 ---
 layout: post
-title: "Where to Go for Pancakes in Cambridge"
+title: Where to Go for Pancakes in Cambridge
 date: 2018-02-10
 ---